 Born and raised outside of Kansas City, MO, Hayes received her BFA from the Kansas City Art Institute and an MFA from Virginia Commonwealth University.
 She has based her studio in locations across the USA from Brooklyn, NY, to Roswell, NM.
 Hayes currently lives in Tulsa, OK where she and her husband Eric Sall are both residents at the Tulsa Artist Fellowship.
 Rachel and Eric have a son and a daughter.
 Her website is found here.

-Open now, we are featuring Rachel and Eric Sall in a two person exhibition Affinities.
+In late 2019, we featured Rachel and Eric Sall in a two person exhibition Affinities.